Bosch unit to sue Dyson over allegations of cheating vacuum cleaner tests

-FRANKFURT Robert Bosch's [ROBG.UL] household appliances business BSH is suing British bagless vacuum cleaner pioneer Dyson Ltd over accusations that the German business manipulated energy efficiency tests, it said on Wednesday.
+FRANKFURT Oct 28 Robert Bosch's household appliances business BSH is suing British bagless vacuum cleaner pioneer Dyson Ltd over accusations that the German business manipulated energy efficiency tests, it said on Wednesday.

 BSH was a joint venture between Bosch and Siemens until earlier this year.